mtiapkov/Portfolio-Landing/README.md

 #### By _Mark Tiapkov_

 ## Description
-This is a Protfolio Landing Page created as a friday project during first week of class at _Epicodus_.
+This is a Protfolio Landing Page created as a Friday Project during first week of class at _Epicodus_.
 This page will be worked on as the cohort goes on.

 ## Installation/Setup
 * Clone this repository